 Cover every ground

-Your goal should be to write that proposal that cannot be eliminated on the grounds of content.
-The first step to ensure that your proposal covers all the requirements is to hold a ‘Kickoff Meeting’.
-This is where all collaborators needed to put together the proposal have a detailed discussion on the components of the proposal.
-The Proposal Manager will clearly define production schedules, the responsibility matrix, and the pressure points that could develop.
+Your goal should be to write a proposal that cannot be eliminated on the grounds of content.
+The first step to ensure that your proposal covers all the requirements is to hold a kickoff meeting.
+This is where all collaborators needed to put together the proposal have a detailed discussion on the components of it.

 A proposal team would ideally involve:

 Getting it right in the Kickoff Meeting contributes to ensuring that all aspects of the proposal are being looked into.

 For a more detailed rundown on what goes into a kickoff meeting, check out Alan Tawse’s excellent blog article about it – you’ll find it here.